-Critical next steps for payments industry organizations Assemble a working team across your entire organization Ensure ongoing communication across lines of business and geographies.
+Critical next steps for payments industry organizations 1.
+Assemble a working team across your entire organization Ensure ongoing communication across lines of business and geographies.
 Even if operations and supporting applications are different, there are still valuable opportunities to share learnings and identify cross functional impacts.
 2. Identify and engage impacted vendors Identify impacts and required updates for vendors.
 For your organization to be ready, vendors that support key capabilities also need to be prepared.
 3. Assess the use of the issuing BIN across systems and operations Many payments organizations use the issuing BIN not only in core processing, but also across supporting functional areas such as data analytics and reporting.
 4. Conduct an in-depth product portfolio review Issuers can use this change as an opportunity to revisit outdated legacy practices, such as PAN randomization starting at the 7th digit, and realign issuing BIN usage with product portfolio strategy.
 Issuers can also identify and return unused account ranges to simplify conversion to 8-digit BINs and reduce issuing BIN-related fees.

 5. Conduct reviews of ATMs and POS terminals

-Acquirers should conduct an endto-end review of ATM and POS terminal processes (e.g., hardcoded terminal logic, use of reference tables) to enable transaction processing and other services.
+Acquirers should review hardcoded terminal logic and issuing BIN reference data to enable transaction processing and other services.

-Alert clients of potential impacts
+6. Alert clients of potential impacts

 Informing merchants and co-brand card partners about possible changes may help reveal unforeseen requirements.
 Proactive communication will also serve as an opportunity to partner with clients and support them through this industry change.

-Key impact assessment areas
+KEY IMPACT ASSESSMENT AREAS